labrat-eu/Labrat-Robot/docs/md/beginner/plugins.md

 # Basics
 Plugins are small extensions that encapsulate solutions to common problems.
 Plugins can be roughly grouped into two categories:
 - Node plugins: plugins that create nodes.
 They may send/receive topics or provide services.
-They are usually used to create interfaces to external devices or bridges to other labrat-robot instances.
+They are usually used to create interfaces to external devices or bridges to other lbot instances.
 - Trace plugins: plugins that read from topics globally.
 They are usually used to create data logs for debugging purposes.

 # Manager